timothymeyers/NoOpsAccelerator/src/bicep/platforms/lz-platform-scca-hub-1spoke/readme.md

 ## Overview

-This platform module deploys Hub/Spoke landing zone.
+This platform module deploys Hub 1 Spoke landing zone.

 > NOTE: This is only the landing zone.
 The workloads will be deployed with the enclave or can be deployed after the landing zone is created.